-Global Protection Cluster (2020).
-Guidance for MHPSS Aspects of Child Protection in the HNO/NRP 2021.
+75 Global Protection Cluster (2020).
+Guidance for MHPSS Aspects of Child Protection in the HNO/NRP 2021. https://mcusercontent.com/29a879678bc603215f0a197d1/ 02ad2ec/V 2.0 Guidance for MHPSS aspects of child protection in the HNO and HRP.pdf

-Psychological debriefing as an intervention typically consists of a single session only, and involves some form of emotional processing/ventilation, by encouraging recollection/reworking of the traumatic event, accompanied by normalisation of emotional reaction to the event.
+76 Psychological debriefing as an intervention typically consists of a single session only, and involves some form of emotional processing/ventilation, by encouraging recollection/reworking of the traumatic event, accompanied by normalisation of emotional reaction to the event.